georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 The sequence is executed from top to bottom.

 mainwindow.h contains an array called Motor_rest_position which can be edited to establish all motor rest positions.

+mainwindow.h contains a parameter called Number_of_Motors, which should be set to the number of motors you have.

+motorworker.h contains parameters used for collision detection for a two segment arm system.
+The program will avoid position moves which are restricted in an x,y coordinate system, or by rotation limitations set in the controller.
+Edit the parameters to suit your needs.

+Motor 1 is the origin connected to arm 1.
+Motor 2 is connected between arm 1 and arm 2.
+The end of arm 2 farthest from the motor is the X and Y coordinate.

+(origin) m1-------M2--------X,Y

+L1 = 4.7 Length 0f arm 1

+L2 = 8.0 Length 0f arm 2

+min_Y = -8.2                         This is the minimum y position (relative to the origin)

+min_Pos_X = 1.5                      This is the minimum positive X closest to the origin

+min_Neg_X = -1.5                     This is the minimum negative X closest to the origin

+inner_radius = L1 - L2               This is the unreachable inner radius around the origin of X,Y

+Motor2_rotation_limit = 0.349943     This is + or - limit arm 2 can rotate without hitting something